 Maryland law recently changed in regard to grandparents’ rights to child visitation.
-At the Law Office of Kari Holm Fawcett, I have been helping families throughout Maryland for over 25 years.
-I can help you understand how this law may affect your visitation goals.
+At the Law Office of Kari Holm Fawcett, we have been helping families throughout Maryland for over 25 years.
+We can help you understand how this law may affect your visitation goals.

-I have represented both sides of this issue.
-I will devote my full attention and energy to helping you find a solution.
-My law firm can help you receive or keep your grandparent visitation rights.
-I can also help if there is a reason to object to grandparent visitation.
+We have represented both sides of this issue.
+We will devote our full attention and energy to helping you find a solution.
+Our law firm can help you receive or keep your grandparent visitation rights.
+We can also help if there is a reason to object to grandparent visitation.

-Call me at 301-262-5500 or 301-850-7345 for a low cost consultation.
-My law firm represents clients in Prince George’s County, Anne Arundel County and all other communities in Maryland from my offices in Bowie and Annapolis.
+Call for a low-cost consultation.
+Our law firm represents clients in Prince George’s County, Anne Arundel County, Howard County, and other communities throughout Maryland.

 With respect to grandparent issues, if you are looking to maintain a close relationship with your grandchildren, you may be disappointed with your options.
 The new law takes away any presumptions in favor of your right to visitation.
 This basically means that just because you are a blood relative and a grandparent, you do not automatically get visitation rights.

 However, there is hope.
-If you were a main child care provider for your grandchild before the divorce, as your lawyer, I can help you fight for visitation.
-However the burden of proof is on you to show that it is in your grandchild’s best interest to maintain or have visitation.
+If you were the main childcare provider for your grandchild before the divorce, as your lawyer, we can help you fight for visitation.
+However, the burden of proof is on you to show that it is in your grandchild’s best interest to maintain or have visitation.

 There are also situations where grandparents may need to file a third-party complaint for child custody.
 This can occur in situations that involve:

-I carefully select each case that I handle so that I can concentrate my energy and focus on finding legal solutions to your family law issues.
+We carefully select each case that we handle so that we can concentrate our energy and focus on finding legal solutions to your family law issues.

 If you are estranged from your parents, you probably have strong feelings about grandparent visitation.
 You may feel it is not in your children’s best interest for them to have contact with their grandparents.
-As your attorney, I can help structure legal strategies focused on your visitation goals.
-I can help ensure that your relationship with your parents does not interfere with your relationship with your children.
+As your attorneys, we can help structure legal strategies focused on your visitation goals.
+We can help ensure that your relationship with your parents does not interfere with your relationship with your children.